WRAG's Racial Equity Working Group

 Throughout 2016, a sizable cohort of WRAG’s membership participated in a learning series exploring the dimensions of racism, and a training series on applying a racial equity lens to grantmaking and communicating effectively about race and racism.
 The initiative was called Putting Racism on the Table.
 While learning is always ongoing, funders are ready to move toward action to advance racial equity.

 In February 2017, WRAG launched the Racial Equity Working Group (REWG).
 REWG members are dedicated to continuing to better understand how structural racism - particularly anti-Black racism - manifests in our region – and to collectively take strategic actions toward dismantling it.
-The group has identified three major areas of focus:
+The group has three major areas of focus:

 2021 Racial Equity Working Group Co-Chairs: